Bad (Michael Jackson song): Composition

 "Bad" was viewed as a revived "Hit the Road Jack" progression.
 Davitt Sigerson wrote in Rolling Stone magazine, "When Jackson declares that 'the whole world has to answer right now,' he is not boasting but making a statement of fact regarding his extraordinary stardom.
 If anything, he is scorning the self-coronation of lesser funk royals and inviting his fickle public to spurn him if it dare."
-Sigerson compared the track to material by James Brown, whose "It's a Man's Man's Man's World" is openly referenced by the four chromatic note brass introduction to the song.
+Sigerson compared the track to material by James Brown, whose "It's a Man's Man's Man's World" is openly referenced by the four note brass introduction to the song.
 Lyrically, "Bad" pertains to proving to people that you are tough by boasting, with Jackson asking "who's bad?"

 Chart performance

 "Bad" charted within the top ten, at number eight, on the Billboard Hot 100 on October 10, 1987 and peaked at number one on October 24, 1987.
 "Bad" stayed at the top position for two consecutive weeks.
 "Bad" was Jackson's Bad album's second number one single on the Billboard Hot 100, and Jackson's eighth number one entry on the chart.
 The track also charted on the Billboard Hot R&B Singles and Billboard Hot Dance Club Play at number one.
 "Bad" was commercially successful internationally, generally charting within the top ten, and reaching the top position on some charts.
 "Bad" debuted at number five on the United Kingdom charts on September 26, 1987.
 The following week, the song charted at its peak position of number three, where it remained for two weeks.
 "Bad" remained within the chart's top ten positions for four weeks, and charted within the top 100 for a total of eleven weeks in 1987.
 "Bad" peaked at number five on Canadian music charts on November 7, 1987.
 "Bad" peaked at number four in Sweden on October 14, 1987.
 The song spent four weeks within the chart's top ten.
 On October 3, "Bad" debuted at number nine in France, and after six weeks of charting within the top ten, the song peaked at number four on November 14.
 "Bad" debuted on New Zealand music charts at number four on October 18, and the following week moved to its peak position of number two.
 The song then stayed within the top ten for the next five weeks.
 The track charted within the top fifty positions for fifteen weeks in 1987 and 1988.